Burnings and beheadings: Myanmar junta escalates terror tactics against its people - KESQ

 “They were burning them alive… They were moving and screaming,” he said.

-Zaw Zaw said Thar Htaung and Phoe Tay begged for their lives as they were set alite.
+Zaw Zaw said Thar Htaung and Phoe Tay begged for their lives as they were set alight.
 He says their executioner replied by saying “apologize in the next life.”

 In the video, their charred, blackened bodies can be seen hanging in chains from the tree branch.